KsMariia/EpiSignal/README.md

 # Sample dataset

-In a 'sample.dataset' folder you can find a test count matrix, which contains two wild type samples of CD8+ T cells H3K4me2 ChIP-seq in columns used in the original publication and downsampled to 500 genes, with the corresponding R script for running EpiSignal algorithm in a 'test_run.R' file.
+In a 'sample.dataset' folder you can find a test count matrix for demonstrating purposes, which contains two wild type samples of CD8+ T cells H3K4me2 ChIP-seq in columns used in the original publication and downsampled to 500 genes, with the corresponding R script for running EpiSignal algorithm in a 'test_run.R' file.
 The produced pictures and statistics are represented in an output folder.

 # Citations